Dutch resistance: Definition

 The Dutch themselves, especially their official war historian Loe de Jong, director of the State Institute for War Documentation (RIOD/NIOD), distinguished among several types of resistance.
 Going into hiding, was generally not categorized by the Dutch as resistance because of the passive nature of such an act.
-Helping these so-called onderduikers (lit. "divers"), people who were prosecuted and therefore hid from the Nazi occupiers, was recognized as an act of resistance, but more or less reluctantly so.
+Helping these so-called onderduikers (lit. "under-divers"), people who were persecuted and therefore hid from the German occupiers, was recognized as an act of resistance, but more or less reluctantly so.
 Non-compliance with German rules, wishes or commands, or German-condoned Dutch rule, was also not considered resistance.

 Public protests by individuals, political parties, newspapers, or churches were also not considered to be resistance.
-Publishing illegal papers – something the Dutch were very good at, with some 1,100 separate titles appearing, some reaching circulations of more than 100,000 for a population of 8.5 million – was not considered resistance per se.
+Publishing illegal papers – something the Dutch were very good at, with 1,100 separate titles appearing, some reaching circulations of more than 100,000 for a population of 8.5 million – was not considered resistance per se.
 Only active resistance in the form of spying, sabotage, or with arms was what the Dutch considered resistance.
 Nevertheless, thousands of members of all the 'non-resisting' categories were arrested by the Germans and often subsequently jailed for months, tortured, sent to concentration camps, or killed.

-Up until the 21st century, the tendency existed in Dutch historical research and publications to not regard passive resistance as 'real' resistance.
+Until the 21st century, the tendency existed in Dutch historical research and publications to not regard passive resistance as 'real' resistance.
 Slowly, this has started to change, in part due to the emphasis the RIOD has been putting on individual heroism since 2005.
 The Dutch February strike of 1941, protesting the deportation of Jews from the Netherlands, the only such strike to ever occur in Nazi-occupied Europe, is usually not defined as resistance by the Dutch.
 The strikers, who numbered in the tens of thousands, are not considered resistance participants.
 The Dutch generally prefer to use the term illegaliteit ('illegality') for all those activities that were illegal, contrary, underground, or unarmed.

 After the war, the Dutch created and awarded a Resistance Cross ('Verzetskruis', not to be confused with the much lower ranking Verzetsherdenkingskruis) to only 95 people, of whom only one was still alive when receiving the decoration, a number in stark contrast to the hundreds of thousands of Dutch men and women who performed illegal tasks at any moment during the war.